During every season, the Oregon Coast teems with wildlife, from seabirds and seals to gray whales and scarlet crabs.

 Up to two hours before and after low tide, rocky underwater coves become tide pools ripe for exploring.
 Dense colonies of black mussels mingle with barnacles, creamsicle-colored sea stars and mint-green sea anemones.
 Three species of small crab (purple shore, kelp and hermit) scurry within the scene.
 Feel free to gently touch tide pool inhabitants, but leave them in their habitat.

-Some of Oregon’s best tide pools are located near the Haystack Rock in Pacific City, Yaquina Head Outstanding Natural Area, Strawberry Hill State Park, Sunset Bay State Park and Harris Beach State Park.
+Some of Oregon’s best tide pool are located near the Haystack Rock in Pacific City, Yaquina Head Outstanding Natural Area, Strawberry Hill State Park, Sunset Bay State Park and Harris Beach State Park.
 The better-known Haystack Rock at Cannon Beach, which is also part of the Oregon Islands National Wildlife Refuge, is another great tide pool area.

 Grab a pair of binoculars and go to any coastal headland to see gray whales, which head south along the Oregon Coast starting in mid-December for about a month, then reappear between March and June on their way north.